 7) It’s eco-friendly – Processing payments using your iPhone or other mobile technology means that everything is paperless.
-There’s no more invoicing to do and no checks to process.
+There’s no more paper invoicing since you can deliver your invoice online.
 Customers no longer receive paper receipts; instead a transaction receipt is sent through email.
 Proof of sales is maintained virtually, and can be viewed anytime.

 Have you started accepting mobile payments yet?
 If so, how is it working out?

 Get our Newsletter